 Nicaraguan coffee brands have a healthy competition cut out for them, as Nicaraguan coffee continues to be on the rise.
 You have a lot of options to choose from.

-- Volcanica: Volcanica is a popular Nicaraguan coffee company who produces coffee from the Matagalpa region.
+- Volcanica: Volcanica is a popular Nicaraguan coffee company that produces coffee from the Matagalpa region.
 Its notes include chocolate, plum, lemon, and honey.

 - Good Morning: For a lighter roast than most, Good Morning is a solid choice.